reactjs/react.dev/content/docs/reference-react-dom-server.md

 This method fully supports Suspense, allowing you to stream in suspended content blocks as they become ready.

-An initial HTML shell with your suspense fallbacks is first outputted, and then content blocks are "popped in" when ready via inline `<script>` tags later.
+An initial HTML "shell" with your suspense fallbacks is sent first, and then content blocks are "popped in" when ready via inline `<script>` tags later.
 [Read more on how this works](https://github.com/reactwg/react-18/discussions/37)

 To get this behaviour, implement the `onShellReady` callback and start piping the stream into your response here.